David Grene

 David Grene (13 April 1913 – 10 September 2002) was an Irish American professor of classics at the University of Chicago from 1937 until his death.
 He was a co-founder of the Committee on Social Thought and is best known for his translations of ancient Greek literature.

 Life

 David Grene was born in Dublin.
-He studied at Trinity College and was awarded his MA in 1936.
+He studied at Trinity College Dublin and was awarded his MA in 1936.
 His translations include Herodotus' Histories, Aeschylus' Prometheus Bound and Seven Against Thebes, Sophocles' Oedipus Rex, Electra, and Philoctetes and Euripides's Hippolytus.
 Grene was a close friend and colleague of philosopher Allan Bloom and Nobel laureate Saul Bellow.

 One of Grene's memoirs, Of Farming and Classics, was published posthumously by the University of Chicago Press in 2006.
 From 1938 to 1961, he was married to Marjorie Glicksman Grene, the philosopher, who worked on the family farms, first in Illinois, and later in Ireland, as well as writing on existentialism; she was the mother of Ruth and Nicholas Grene.